DeclanChidlow/vale.rocks/src/posts/media-review-reasoning.md

 It's also very much an accepted and widely used scale.
 Many review aggregate compendiums employ the system, which means that it's hard to reap the benefits of their recommendation algorithms if you fail to comply with it.
 To review something and not be able to at least offer a placement somewhere on the sacred five-point scale is sacrilege, so you best have _some_ placement.

-That in mind, I don't think the system is necessarily entirely clear. _Is my 1 star the same as the next person's?_ Thus, for the sake of clarity, my star scale ranks as such:
+That in mind, I don't think the system is necessarily entirely clear. _Is my one star the same as the next person's?_ Thus, for the sake of clarity, my star scale ranks as such:

 1. One Star (★☆☆☆☆) \
    I hate this.
 I personally discourage people from consuming it, and it is plagued by major flaws and shortcomings that ruin it.
 For a work of fiction, this might mean a gaping plot hole, atrocious writing, or a completely unengaging narrative.
 For non-fiction, this could indicate poorly researched arguments, biased or misleading information, or a complete lack of coherent insights.